batuhanozkandev/send-post-app/README.md

 #### Is this app responsive?

 Exactly!
-I created own responsive structure with extensions.
+I created my own responsive structure with extensions.
 I'm using width and height of screen in everywhere.

 #### Why Firebase?